AInora

 Pre-Session Preparation

-When AI collects intake information before the first appointment, clinicians report that initial sessions are 30-40% more productive.
-Instead of spending the first 20 minutes on paperwork and basic history, the therapist can move directly into clinical assessment and rapport building.
+When AI collects intake information before the first appointment, clinicians often start the first session further ahead.
+Instead of spending the opening minutes on paperwork and basic history, the therapist can move directly into clinical assessment and rapport building.

 Scheduling Therapy Sessions